 The Bank received a formal assessment notice dated October 18, 2017 covering deficiency income tax for the taxable year 2014.
 The Bank requested for reinvestigation on a letter dated November 16, 2017, which was granted by the BIR in December 2017.
-As at December 31, 2021, no decision is yet made on the reinvestigation.
+On November 11, 2021, the Bank received result of reinvestigation reiterating the deficiency tax due in the formal assessment notice.
+As at December 31, 2022, the compromise settlement of the assessment is still pending with the return of the case docket to the Revenue District Office.